-Whether you want to be a tax accountant, corporate auditor or certified public accountant (CPA), you can find many career options with an accounting degree from Florida Tech.
+Whether you want to be a tax accountant, corporate auditor, or CPA, you can find many career options with an accounting degree from Florida Tech.
 Here, you’ll develop a strong background in business and get experience in modern accounting strategies and best practices.

-Top universities in accounting have many options for students and Florida Tech is no different.
-Students can pursue an interdisciplinary M.S. degree to gain real-world experience in innovation and commercialization of new products and technologies.
+Students gain real-world experience in innovation and commercialization of new products and technologies.
 Working in teams, students experience pitching a business proposal to investors and funding sources.
-FastTrack program and graduate scholarships are available.

 Accounting internships are an important part of the student experience at Florida Tech.
-Each student has an opportunity to work side by side with field experts at a variety of local and national companies, including:
+Each student has an opportunity to work side by side with field experts at a variety of large and small CPA firms, high-tech companies, governmental entities, nonprofit organizations, and service or industrial companies, including:

 These accounting internships are a hands-on way to obtain experience in the field while also forging connections that can later lead to a career.

-In addition to accounting internships, Florida Tech students also take part in a comprehensive accounting practicum, allowing them to perform a “live case analysis” on a business of their choosing.
+In addition to accounting internships, Florida Tech students also perform a “live case analysis” on a business of their choosing.
 The accounting practicum bridges the gap between classroom studies and the real world, easing the transition from accounting student to industry professional.

 Each student is matched with a host organization of interest where he or she learns how the organization functions and gains practical insight into problem-solving and decision-making processes.
 Students also gain experience in corporate social responsibility by becoming actively engaged in a community organization.
 Some of these organizations include: